-I had to chart a course, when no one other person could provide me with all the answers.
+I had to chart a course, when no one person could provide me with answers.

 I originally started this blog in 2016, when my whole life was on hold due to SI joint dysfunction.
 I was seeing a chiropractor regularly, and I’d already tried tons of physical therapy, but nothing I did seemed to totally solve the problem.